 - i.
 Works will be undertaken by LGA personnel, plant, equipment and select subcontractors. - ii.
-Cost estimates are to be develop as per the LGA's standard Capital Works Delivery methodology. - iii.
-Indicative annual capacity outlining estimated timeframes and length of works. - iv.
+Cost estimates are to be develop as per the WSFN Cost Estimate Sheet - iii.
+Indicative annual capacity outlining estimated timeframes and length of works. - v.
 WSFN project works will be executed in conjunction with the normal LGA annual Capital Program.
 If undertaken in-house by the LGA, the WSFN projects should not be allowed to affect the LGA's ability to deliver their normal annual Capital Program.